 Pick things up as you travel.
 Logs, berries, stones, flowers, what have you.
 You can then make things out of them, sell them to other players, or sell them to the Exporter.
 Check the Sales board to see who is buying.

 You can make big money if you keep an eye out for Pots of Gold, Meteorites, Pirate Treasures, and Mother Horse Stones.
 They can give you anywhere from a few hundred to a couple thousand gold.
+They appear completely randomly.

 When you catch wild horses, read Global chat to see what kinds of horses are in demand at what club traders.
 For example, the basic price to sell a plain horse is 200 gold, but if you have the right size, age, breed or level of moodiness, sometimes you can make a couple thousand on the sale.
-So ask around.

 Join a club and get a store.
 It does cost 10,000 gold to build a store, but it’s worth it.
 Try to pick a club that doesn’t have a very high mark-up because customers will be more likely to use your store.

 Then you can craft things and sell them, or sell raw materials that are in demand.
-You can also put your horses up for stud and sell them.
+You can also put your horses up for stud or sell them.
 You can make a lot that way.
 Again, use the Sales Board to make sure your prices are competitive.

 Pan for gold.
 If you save up enough Essence, you can get a gold pan and use it to get varying amounts of gold dust out of rivers and streams.
+I warn you though, that’s kind of a slow way to make money, you can usually make more by running around and collecting things.

 Join server contests.
 There are Star Hunts, where you ride around trying to be the first to find a big glowing star.
 There are card trading games where you try to get one each of four types of card There are also water balloon fights, which are a lot of fun.
 And they give you money if you win.
 They are announced in chat and you can usually travel to them for free.